isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 On the other hand, when the ``subnet-id`` is not specified in the command parameters, it is added to each host in responses.
-If the ``subnet-id`` has the unused special value, this means the host entry belongs only to the other IP version (i.e. IPv6 in DHCPv4 server or IPv4 in DHCPv6 server) and this entry is ignored.
+If the ``subnet-id`` has the unused special value, this means the host entry belongs only to the other IP version (i.e. IPv6 in the DHCPv4 server or IPv4 in the DHCPv6 server) and this entry is ignored.

 The ``operation-target`` Parameter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most host commands accept the ``operation-target`` parameter that selects
+Most host commands accept the ``operation-target`` parameter, which selects
 the host data source.
 The commands may process data from the server
 configuration (i.e., memory operation target), a database (database target),
-or both of them (all sources).
-The operation target parameter is optional.
+or both (all sources).
+The operation-target parameter is optional.
 By default, the commands that only read the data use all data sources
-(memory and database); the commands that modify the state (i.e., :isccmd:`reservation-add`,
+(memory and database); the commands that modify the state (i.e. :isccmd:`reservation-add`,
 :isccmd:`reservation-del`, and :isccmd:`reservation-update`) only use the
 database target.

 The ``operation-target`` parameter accepts the following values:

-- ``memory`` - query or update the runtime server configuration.
+- ``memory`` - query or update the runtime server configuration
-- ``database`` - query or update host database(s).
+- ``database`` - query or update host database(s)
-- ``all`` - query or update both runtime configuration and host database(s).
+- ``all`` - query or update both runtime configuration and host database(s)
-- ``default`` - query or update a default host data source - it is command specific.
+- ``default`` - query or update a default host data source - it is command-specific

 .. isccmd:: reservation-add
 .. _command-reservation-add: